How Do You Travel With a Baby on a Plane?

 If flying is unavoidable, a pediatrician should be consulted prior to booking a flight.
 Otherwise, it is recommended to wait between 3 and 6 months before traveling internationally with an infant.

-Infant Documents for Air Travel
+Internatonal Travel with Infant: Documents Required for Air Travel

 When traveling with children, it is important to have the proper documents ready for a smooth trip.
 The last thing we want is additional unnecessary stress.
 That’s where planning comes into play.